aoqia194/gsc-scripts/README.md

 #### Customise
 I've tried to make this easy for people who want to edit my GSC scripts to support their own embed styles and such.
 So I made some helper functions and some classes that you can use to customise your POST request's JSON data without having to actually modify the JSON data yourself (which is a big pain).
 If you have a look inside [webhook_data.gsc](https://github.com/lattemango/gsc-scripts/blob/main/scripts/zm/lattemango/features/discord_webhook/webhook_data.gsc), you will be able to see how I send the requests, and how I integrate my helper functions, which ultimately get called from [chat_listener.gsc](https://github.com/lattemango/gsc-scripts/blob/main/scripts/zm/lattemango/features/discord_webhook/chat_listener.gsc).

+## Roadmap
+Here are some things on my to-do list that you might just see in the future!
+- [ ] Database writes only happen at the end of a match.
+This can be achieved by possibly caching the database in `level.server_data` and accessing it from there.
+When the game ends, just write the cached database to the file.
+- [ ] Prevent issues with multi-server instances.
+I'm not quite sure if this will be a problem in the future.
+I don't have access to my own server hosting nor am I able to host multiple servers locally.
+This will unfortunately have to come down to issue reports if the time comes.